 So you’re biking around having a blast in the winter snow, but you get home and you have this bike covered in dirty snow!
 One option is to just leave it outside, but this will age your bike much quicker and your bike seat and handlebars will be cold when you start your ride!
 At the very least, you should have some kind of covering so your bike doesn’t get covered by new snow.

 If you plan on storing your bike inside, get some kind of floormat rug to put under your bike to collect all the melting snow.
-If your bike got dirty snow/salt on it, think about wiping it off with a wet rag, maybe some soap to keep it from rusting or corroding.
+If your bike got dirty snow/salt on it, think about wiping it off with a wet rag every now and then, or spraying it with water when you’re outside to keep it from rusting or corroding.

 Get on that Bike and Ride

 If you’ve been bike commuting during the fairweather months, you’ll know why it’s so great to get moving when you go to work, play, or run errands.
 Winter bike commuting is no different, and with the proper gear for you mind, body, and bike, this can be a fun and safe activity with all the benefits of biking!